The Care Review was supported by a wide range of individuals and organisations throughout each stage.

 Kibble Education and Care Centre

-• Continue providing a safe and nurturing environment for children and young people and to help them build brighter, positive futures.
+Continue providing a safe, nurturing environment for children and young people and to help them build brighter, positive futures.

-• Deliver trauma-informed care and to the importance of early intervention.
+Deliver trauma-informed care and recognise the importance of early intervention.

-• Commit to share research and practice to support the Care Review.
+Commit to sharing research and practice to support the Care Review.

 To help in any way I possibly can to make Scotland the best country in the world for children to grow up in and to succeed